colevandersWands/banksies/part3/jaspernotes.md

         the parenthesis in brackets thing

 react:
-	0 - classes and babel
+	0 - classes and babel, jsx
 		see jasper in classes
 	1 - render html.
 		stateless components